A Helpful Grocery List for After You've Undergone Gastric Sleeve Surgery

 There are plenty of changes to a person's lifestyle that come as a result of bariatric surgery.
 Not only will gastric sleeve help you lose a lot of weight quickly and safely, it will also help inspire you to eat better and exercise.

-Dr. Fernando Garcia and Dr. David Vazquez have helped so many patients at their Tijuana weight loss surgery center.
+Our network of bariatric surgeons have helped so many patients at our Tijuana weight loss surgery center.
 Helping means more than just performing surgery, however.
 It also means providing advice for after surgery.
 With this in mind, let's consider a general grocery shopping list for the gastric sleeve process.

 What to Eat in the Weeks Before Bariatric Surgery